dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

 `version` (`text`): The version of the standard used.
 It must match the `version` from the request.

 `scopes`: A list of permission [scope objects](#scope-objects) that the signer supports and the user has granted the relying party.
-This list includes all granted scopes on the current session.
+This must be a subset of the `scopes` field from the original request.
+Additionally, scope restrictions must be the same or more restrictive than the ones requested by the relying party.

 #### Errors